selwynpolit/d9book/book/nodes-and-fields.md

     }
 ```

-Note you can also `$node->get('field_facebook')->getValue()` which returns an array of values.
+Note, you can also `$node->get('field_facebook')->getValue()` which returns an array of values.
 This is a good way to retrieve unlimited value fields i.e. fields that have more than 1 value.

 ## Load a node by nid and get its title, type and a field